+Who will receive the property if one parent dies?
+Who will receive the property if both parents die at the same time, or if a single parent dies?
 If both parents die and have no will, state intestacy laws direct that the property be distributed to the children in equal shares.
 This may sound desirable.
-However, the financial needs of the children often are not equal.
+However, the financial needs of the children usually are not equal.
 The cost of caring for children varies with age, medical needs, college choice and career choice.
 With estate planning, parents can have all assets go into a trust fund to be used as they indicate, rather than automatically having assets divided equally.